 Northbound traffic will not be allowed to make a left turn onto Michigan, and southbound traffic will not be allowed to make a left turn onto Sibley during that period.

 Broadway lane closures in Gary and Merrillville

-Paving work on Broadway between Interstate 80/94 in Gary and 61st Avenue in Merrillville will require lane closures through the end of June, the Indiana Department of Transportation announced last week.
+Paving work on Broadway between Interstate 80/94 in Gary and 61st Avenue in Merrillville will require lane closures through the end of June, the Indiana Department of Transportation announced.

 Crews will be resurfacing Broadway during the final year of a two-year rehabilitation project.

 I-65 expansion continues in Merrillville, Crown Point and Lowell

 The expansion of I-65 to three lanes between Merrillville and Lowell will require overnight lane and shoulder closures and changing traffic patterns between U.S. 30 and just south of Ind.
 2. Motorists should also expect lane closures on U.S. 231 and Ind.
 2 near their interchanges with I-65.

 The closures were set to begin this week and run through mid-October.

 Crews will be working between 8 p.m. and 9 a.m.
 Work will include installing new traffic patterns and signage and resurfacing pavement.
 Further south, crews will be working on the bridges over the Kankakee River.